takasumir/osakacycling/content/posts/s-kawachi-cycle-path/index.md

 ![Residential area with Mt.
 Ikoma in the background](./images/0005.jpg)
 ![Distance from the starting point](./images/0006.jpg)

-You might even encounter a rare sight for a cycling path – a railroad crossing\!
+You might even encounter a rare sight for a cycling path – a railroad crossing!
 Just to the left of the crossing is Kashiwara Minamiguchi Station, and if you're lucky, you might see a train departing, adding to the charm of your ride.

 ![Railroad tracks ahead](./images/0005-1.jpg)
 ![Railroad crossing](./images/0006-1.jpg)